rtfeldman/rust-1.51-workshop/lessons/src/sections/6_Borrowing/1_References and Borrowing.md

-Incidentally, Rust's compiler errors around ownership and borrowing (such as the "use after move" error we saw earlier) are collectively known as "the borrow checekr," because they surface a category of errors that are separate from more common compiler errors like type errors and naming errors.
+Incidentally, Rust's compiler errors around ownership and borrowing (such as the "use after move" error we saw earlier) are collectively known as "the borrow checker," because they surface a category of errors that are separate from more common compiler errors like type errors and naming errors.

 ## Turning off the Borrow Checker